 - May be used with a properly configured 24 V battery as well

 Rupert Neve Designs is featured in the following My New Microphone articles:

 This unit comes with its own power adapter that will convert the AC power mains into the appropriate 24 VDC required of the headphone amp.
-The RNHP is an example of an amplifier that have its power supply build outside of its main body.
+The RNHP is an example of an amplifier that has its power supply built outside of its main body.